thesrikarpaida/Network-Scanner/README.md

 ---

 _***This project is still a work in progress.
-I'm trying to add OS fingerprinting as well as make the code more readable and capable of giving more details based on the scan._
+I'm trying to add OS fingerprinting as well as more structure to the code if possible._